ezrael-git/Axel/README.md

 In the first line, we require the main Axel file.
 In the second line, we access the `Axel.program()` method.
 This is necessary for our code, as the Axel compiler needs to receive the input as a multiline string.

-Next, we make a variable called `fruit` and assign to it the string `'peach'`. `@` in Axel is for the declaration of variables, whereas `#` accesses the variables.
+Next, we make a variable called `fruit` and assign to it the string `'peach'`. `def` in Axel is for the declaration of variables.
-All variables are technically global in Axel.

-**Neat trick:** You can see the produced JavaScript code by using `log(line)` in your Axel program.
+**Neat trick:** You can see the produced JavaScript code by using `log(this.parsed)` in your Axel program.